gomorpheus/morpheus-apidoc/source/includes/_provisioning_licenses.md

 }
 ```

-This endpoint retrieves all reserverations for a specific license.
+This endpoint retrieves all reservations for a specific license.
 Each time a license is applied to a new server, a reservation is created, reducing the available copies for the license.

 ### HTTP Request